impactoss/impactoss-user-manual/visitors/visitor.md

 These areas of interest are also available in the **main navigation (1)** above.
 In particular these core concepts of IMPACT OSS are:

+> Please note that IMPACT OSS can be configured with many different ways and the main navigation items may thus differ significantly from the example shown above, for example
+> - menu items may be called differently
+> - the 'Categories' menu item my be merged with 'Overview'
+> - the 'Indicators' section may be restricted to authenticated users

 ---

 #### Category groups (or Taxonomies)